SysBioengLab/Top-TFA/README.md

-# Top-TFA
+# TOPologically-constrained Thermodynamics-based Flux Analysis (Top-TFA)

-MATLAB code base accompanying the manuscript *"Thermodynamically feasible mass-balanced metabolic states constrained by network topology and a linear flux-force relationship"* (Zapararte, Marcellin, Nielsen and Saa).
-The repository contains all the scripts, functions, models and pre-computed data required to reproduce the two case studies of the work and the figures derived from them.
+This MATLAB code base accompanies the manuscript *"Thermodynamically feasible mass-balanced metabolic states constrained by network topology and a linear flux-force relationship"* (Zapararte, Marcellin, Nielsen and Saa).
+The repository contains the scripts, functions, models and pre-computed data required to reproduce the two case studies of the work and the figures derived from them.

-The full write-up of the method and the discussion of the results are available in the accompanying documents `manuscript.pdf` and `SI.pdf`, located in this same folder.

 ---

-## What the code does
+## Overview

-At a high level, the code implements a workflow that combines three ingredients on top of a constraint-based metabolic model:
+At a high level, the code implements a workflow that combines the three steps of Top-TFA using a constraint-based metabolic model:

-1. **Network-topology enumeration** — an exhaustive, loopless enumeration of all thermodynamically consistent reaction directionalities (the *topologies*) that a model can adopt.
+1. **Network-topology enumeration** — an exhaustive, loopless enumeration of all thermodynamically consistent reaction directionalities (flux topes) that a model can adopt.
 2. **Thermodynamic and mass-balance constraints** — Gibbs free-energy of reaction (ΔGr), metabolite-concentration and charge/proton constraints layered on top of the classic